scournomad/dnsx/README.md

 `dnsx` is a fast and multi-purpose DNS toolkit designed for running various probes through the [retryabledns](https://github.com/projectdiscovery/retryabledns) library.
 It supports multiple DNS queries, user supplied resolvers, DNS wildcard filtering like [shuffledns](https://github.com/projectdiscovery/shuffledns) etc.

+# ScourNomad notes

+* The only thing we have changed is we have added a flag that writes JSON entries to a JSON file while preserving the human-readable output on screen

 # Features